The Women in

 In 1925 Marion Rathbone was granted a divorce from

-Basil on the ground of infidelity.
+Basil on the grounds of infidelity.
 Marion's obituary gives more

 details about this talented woman.
 Alas, no photo.